-The new Zenith Elite Chronograph Classic wristwatch is equipped with the brand’s new caliber 4069 automatic movement and is offered in relatively inexpensive steel and much more impressively priced gold.
+The new Zenith Elite Chronograph Classic Cal.
+4069 wristwatch is, as you have probably already guessed, equipped with the brand’s new caliber 4069 automatic movement and is offered in relatively inexpensive steel and much more impressively priced gold version.
 At this time, this is one of the most interesting choices when it comes to “dressy” chronographs with character.

 First presented almost a year ago during the Baselworld 2015 international trade show, the new Zenith Elite Chronograph Classic has finally gone on sale on most markets around the world.
 Deliberately simple, yet extremely elegant in that magic 1960s way, the new family is now offered both in unassuming stainless steel (Ref.
 03.2270.4069/01.C493) and in more striking 18-carat rose gold (Ref.
 18.2270.4069/01.C498.)

 There was a fairly short span of time when Zenith tried to shock the audience with outrageous shapes and startling design language.
 Apparently, the strategy didn’t work and the Swiss brand decided to return to its roots with a whole new collection of more classic-styled timekeepers that were dressy and elegant, but still different.
 After all, they had (and still have) the gorgeous El Primero family of high-speed movements that not only allowed their chronographs to measure time with 1.25 times better precision, but also provided their watches with that familiar ‘buzzing’ sound that is a characteristic part of a caliber that beats at a speed of 36,000 vph.